hanabi/hanabi.github.io/README.md

 ### Discard Elimination & The Elimination Blind-Play

 * Normally, your teammates would never let you discard anything important.
-So when you discard some playable card (or a needed 2) AND your teammates were not busy AND you don't see that card in anyone else's hand, you should write a note on all of your other remaining cards that they could be that card.
-These are called *Elimination Notes*.
+So when you discard some playable card (or a needed 2) AND that card is not in anyone else's hand, you might think that the team make a mistake.
+* From *High Value Principle*, you should never assume your teammates are making a mistake.
+One excellent reason that they would let you discard an important card is that you have the other copy in your hand.
+(In order to satisfy *Good Touch Principle*, they had to wait for you to discard it so that they would not duplicate the card.)
 * Thus, when you get a follow-up clue, you will know exactly what card it is.
 * In other situations, your teammates will choose to NOT to give any follow-up clues.
 After a few more discards, you should know exactly what card it is and be able to blind-play it.
+* For example, in a 4-player game:
+  * Red 3 is played on the stacks.
+  * Alice has a completely unclued hand.
+  * Alice discards her chop (slot 5).
+It is a (playable) red 4.
+  * Alice knows that the team was not busy, so she must have the other copy of red 4.
+  * Alice writes *Elimination Notes* on slots 2, 3, 4, and 5.
+(It can't be on slot 1, since that is the card she just drew.)
+  * Bob clues Alice red, which touches a card on slot 1 and slot 2.
+  * Normally, Alice would play the left-most card (slot 1) as red 4.
+However, because of the *Elimination Notes*, she knows that the red 4 must be on slot 2.
+  * However, the focus of the clue is on slot 1, so slot 1 must also be playable.
+  * Alice plays red 4 first from slot 2.
+Alice goes on to play the other red card as red 5 on her next turn.
+* Note that players should not always make *Elimination Notes*.
+In rare cases, games can be extremely busy, leaving no reasonable way to get the playable card.

 ### The Elimination Riding Deduction